Many people experience chronic pain, which makes it difficult or impossible for them to work, spend time with family, or engage in social activities.

 Roughly one-fifth of the world population lives with chronic pain, yet current levels of understanding and acceptance of natural pain relief therapies remain low.
 This lack of awareness persists even despite everything health professionals know and suspect about the consequences of long-term pharmaceutical pain management therapies.
 Consequently, it often falls to chronic pain sufferers themselves to discover natural pain relief methods to help manage and diminish pain and/or increase the efficacy of traditional pain relief therapies.

-Though not every natural pain relief therapy works for everyone, following the steps below can help individuals discover the interdisciplinary combination of natural pain relief methods that works best for them.*
+Though not every natural pain relief therapy works for everyone, following the steps below can help individuals discover the interdisciplinary combination of natural pain relief methods that works best for them.
+When you are always in agony, you are in dire need of relief.
+Here are 6 methods for putting out a fire without using any medication or going to the doctor’s office.

 Neuroimaging studies of brains of people with painful conditions find evidence of both anatomical and neurological changes.
 Though people who experience severe, chronic, or recurrent pain absolutely want to find effective means of pain relief, these changes can diminish their motivation to do so.
 Consequently, taking action to find pain relief and committing to other health-promoting behaviors — even envisioning a pain-free future — becomes more difficult.